cmvandrevala/more-than-equations/content/Computer Science/Problem Sets/Problem Set 2.md

 mcs.delete_last();   // deletes the element at the end of the structure and returns it to the user
 ```

 Write the pseudocode for a function called `void swap_ends(MyCoolStructure mcs)` which swaps the first and last items in the data structure.
 What is the Big-$\Theta$ time complexity of this function?
+Justify your answer with a proof.